Prince Felipe battles to revive Spanish royal image

 Prince Felipe, 45, faces an uphill battle to win back Spaniards, who have soured on royals and political leaders during an economic crisis aggravated by corruption scandals and a widening gap between rich and poor.

-But his low-key style could make him the perfect man to lead the House of Bourbon back into favour.
+But his low-key style could make him the perfect man to lead the House of Bourbon back into favor.

 Friendly but more discreet than his jovial father, the prince has not been tarnished by a scandal that engulfed his sister Princess Cristina.
 Nor has he been implicated in lapses of judgment at the palace, such as the king's African safari trip at the height of the economic crisis last year.